United States forms

 - Failure to sign the application may result in delays or rejection.

-- Using a stamped or typewritten name in place of a handwritten signature can lead to delays or even rejection of your application.
+- Missing a biometric services appointment can lead to delays or even the denial of your application.

 - Failing to include certified translations for documents not in English.